kavehmz/kube-for-the-dyslexic/README.md

   ----    ------            ----  ----                   -------
   Normal  SuccessfulCreate  14m   replicaset-controller  Created pod: hello-67d96bb797-9rffr

-# It might show now that we created a deployment `hello`, deployment created a repicaset `hello-67d96bb797` and replicaset created a pod `hello-67d96bb797-9rffr`
+# Last describe show our repicaset `hello-67d96bb797` created a pod named `hello-67d96bb797-9rffr`.
+# So Deployment created ReplicaSet which in turn created our Pod.
-# later you will see one part of kuberetnes get the event for pod creation and pull the image and started the containers as it was indicated in pod details!.
+# Later you will see the next part of Kuberetnes flow which a service named `kubelet` uses the Pod definition and pulls our image and starts our container as it was indicated in Pod details.
-# so our application ran in a node named `kind-control-plane`
 $ kubectl --context kind-kind get pod
 NAME                     READY   STATUS             RESTARTS   AGE hello-67d96bb797-9rffr   0/1     CrashLoopBackOff   9          24m

+# Delete the kind cluster we just created
+# Create/Delete are light actions for kind.
+We can always start with a new cluster if we like
+$ kind delete cluster
+Deleting cluster "kind" ...
 ```

-# Lets check the setup now.
-You can see what containers are running using the following command.
-$ docker ps
-docker ps
-CONTAINER ID        IMAGE                  COMMAND                  CREATED              STATUS              PORTS                       NAMES
-95623bda34ec        kindest/node:v1.17.0   "/usr/local/bin/entr…"   About a minute ago   Up About a minute   127.0.0.1:32772->6443/tcp   kind-control-plane

 ### Docker
 You need to install docker.
 Take a look at the [README](01_prepare_your_tools/README.md) if you want.